dotanuki-labs/gradle-bodyguard/README.md

 `gradle-bodyguard` then matches these artifacts against [OSS Index](https://ossindex.sonatype.org/) and outputs the results for you.
 In this way, you can learn (and automate around) when some dependency introduces a new disclosed [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) in your build, particularly at CI level.

-Because OSSIndex is free to use, this tool is free of charge as well. 😎
+Because OSSIndex is free to use, this tool was possible to be made. 😎

 ## Setup